overlay

 The campaign extended to real-world deeds as well — it made a $1 million-per-year commitment to nonprofit organizations focusing on men and boys.

 While the message was uncomfortable, it wasn’t empty of meaning.
-It was also backed by fundamental changes, such as partnerships, structural moves and a long-term brand repositioning.
+It was also backed by fundamental changes, including partnerships, structural adjustments, and a long-term brand repositioning strategy.

 If you want to have a look at other campaigns that couple purpose with action, Whisper’s ‘Keep Girls in School’ did just that, fighting stigma through real initiatives that helped keep girls in classrooms.

-Digital Marketing Lessons from Gilette: Timing, Truth, and Tension
+Digital Marketing Lessons From Gillette “The Best Men Can Be” : Timing, Truth, and Tension

 Many brands that want to participate in social conversations are afraid of backlash.
 Gillette walked into it willingly.
 The message alone wasn’t what made the campaign work.
 It was the context in which it landed:

-- Tension: It chose polarization over passivity—knowing full well that provocation often breeds memory.
+• Tension: It chose polarisation over passivity—knowing full well that provocation often breeds memory.

 For marketing agencies, this means one crucial thing: campaigns are no longer simply moments; they are memory-making machines.
 And brand memory is built through tension that is personal, not promotional.